 How to Check For Lice

 Wondering if you have lice can be almost as bad as knowing you have lice.
 It could be that there are kids in your child’s class with lice.
 Maybe your child came home complaining of an itchy head.
 Or, maybe you felt something crawling around on your own scalp.
-Whatever your situation, put those doubts to rest by checking – thoroughly – for signs of a lice infestation.
+Whatever your situation, follow these steps for a thorough at-home lice check.

 If you want to get really thorough, arm yourself properly with the following: